AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 ## Wrapping up {#wrapup}

-If you want to try something a bit more challenging, why not try writing a query that's optimized for visualization?
+If you want to try something a bit more challenging, why not try writing a query that is optimized for visualization?
 Check out our [Creating visualizations from SQL queries tutorial](../../tutorials/create-visuals-from-sql.md){: target="_blank"}to get started.